-If t_i is the time when there are i time slots in the system, the total computational time t_s will be $\sum{i=0}^{l} t_i$ where l is the largest number of time slots encountered in the system during the computation.
-The average number of time slots in the system during the operation can then be defined as $n = \sum{i=0}^{l} it_i/t_s$.
+If t_i is the time when there are i time slots in the system, the total computational time t_s is $\sum{i=0}^{l} t_i$ where l is the largest number of time slots encountered in the system during the computation.
+The average number of time slots in the system during the operation can then be defined as $n = \sum{i=0}^{l} i t_i / t_s$.

-5 Experimental Results
+5. Experimental Results

 In our experiment we implemented three different strategies for resource allocation and reallocation for gang scheduling.
-They are named Strategy 1, 2 and 3 and briefly described as follows.
+They are named Strategy 1, 2 and 3.

-In Strategy 1 the job re-packing technique described in Section 2 is adopted and the limit of time slots in a scheduling round is set to 5.
+In Strategy 1 the job re-packing technique is adopted and the limit of time slots in a scheduling round is set to 5.
 When the limit is reached, the incoming jobs have to be queued in a waiting queue.
 To alleviate the problem of blockade, the backfilling technique is applied.
 Note the limit of time slots is able to change in our experimental system and different limits will produce different simulation results.
-However, we are more interested in the relative performance, that is, the results of comparing different scheduling strategies.
-We have observed that this relative performance does not vary much with the change of the slot limit in a scheduling round.
+However, we are more interested in the results of comparing different scheduling strategies.
+We observed that the relative performance does not vary much with the change of the slot limit in a scheduling round.
 That is the reason we only show the result obtained by setting the slot limit to 5.

 Strategy 2 is a simple extension of Strategy 1.
-The only difference is that the jobs are classified and long jobs are not allowed to time-share the same processors, that is, at any given time there is at most one long job running on each processor when Strategy 2 is applied.
+The only difference is that the jobs are classified and long jobs are not allowed to time-share the same processors.
+When Strategy 2 is applied, therefore, there is at most one long job running on each processor at any given time.